codatio/codat-docs/docs/auth-flow/optimize/connection-management.md

 4. **If you're using content security policy (CSP) headers**:
       * Allowlist Codat by adding `*.codat.io` to `default-src` (or each of of `script-src, style-src, font-src, connect-src, img-src`).
       * Add `unsafe-inline` to `style-src`.
 Do *not* use a hash because this can change at any time without warning.

+5. **If you are using TypeScript**, extend your type declarations with our types by installing the package using  `npm install --save-dev @codat/sdk-connections`.
+Otherwise, delete the type-related code in the snippets.

 </TabItem>